 Any traveller wanting to explore Asia or other destinations around the world may at some point consider a night bus or train.
 These offer the convenience of being able to sleep on the transport overnight and then wake up at your destination.
 They are especially good for travelling significant distances such as those that take eight or more hours.
 When taking these forms of transport there are various ways to make your journey a lot more comfortable and also problem free.
-Keep reading to read our tips on what those are:
+Here are 16 tips for travelling on night buses and trains in Asia.

 Night buses and trains can be dreadfully noisy and if you are a light sleeper you may find it hard to switch off.
 To try and make it easier for you to sleep take good quality earplugs to try and drown out the noise.